 The Swan Lake Energy Storage project recently won a 50-year license from the Federal Regulatory Energy Commission (FERC), which includes a 32.8-mile route for a 230-kilovolt powerline that will carry electricity from the site south to Malin.

 Plans are to begin construction of the plant by 2021 by a Boston-based company called Rye Development.
-Rye is also planning the Gladstone, Ore., pumped-storage plant just off the Columbia River.
+Rye is also planning the Gladstone, Wash., pumped-storage plant just off the Columbia River.

 About 200 landowners are affected by the route, which the project owners say cannot be altered at this point.

 “It’s done,” said Erik Steimle, spokesman for Rye.

 Lack of communication

 “We have never been contacted by Rye Development, none of the landowners,” an exasperated Jespersen told the Herald and News late last week.
 “They have contacted the Tribes, the Fish and Wildlife and all of the federal agencies, but not the taxpaying landowners.”